jconorgrogan/Informational-Constructivism/00_Introduction_and_Overview/LogicEmergence.md

 The observable characteristic of such persistent systems is **Simplicity Under Resource-constraint (SUR)**:
 They exhibit operational trajectories that maintain a bounded average cost (e.g., `L = K + λE` where `K` is descriptive complexity and `E` is other operational costs) and achieve reliable representation, often through generalization, pattern abstraction, and logical inference.

-“Simplicity” here means maximum cost-efficiency relative to saturation pressure—not minimal structure.
+"Simplicity" here means maximum cost-efficiency relative to saturation pressure—not minimal structure.
 This efficiency is understood as a statistical outcome: among all possible processing histories, those that survive indefinitely are the ones whose local operational choices, whatever their internal implementation, collectively keep the long-run average cost bounded.
 Describing this survivor-ensemble in aggregate often looks like an explicit minimization of a cost functional.

 Thus, **advanced Δ_gen modes** (pattern, composition, inference) emerge as strategies statistically favored in SUR-systems.